 loss had lessened.

-When she was seen in August 2012, she was 10 weeks pregnant.
+When she was seen nine months later, she was 10 weeks pregnant.

 Although she had nausea and vomiting throughout much of the pregnancy, she was